The CAT plasma thruster will propel a 5kg satellite into deep space, far beyond Earth orbit, at 1/1000th the cost of previous missions. Read more

 Make science happen!
 Contribute to humankind's exploration of the solar system and we'll keep you updated regularly about the project.
 Includes interplanetary CAT pen.
 Also, insurance against being assimilated.Estimated delivery:

-Mission patch, pen, and regular updatesEstimated delivery:Add $15 USD to ship outside the US
+Mission patch, pen, and regular updatesEstimated delivery:Ships anywhere in the world

-Team t-shirt, patch, pen, and regular updates.Estimated delivery:Add $20 USD to ship outside the US
+Team t-shirt, patch, pen, and regular updates.Estimated delivery:Ships anywhere in the world

 71 backers Limited (329 left of 400)